 Many years ago when we first started photographing married couples in front of the Golden Gate Bridge, we had no idea how many different viewing angles there were.
 We set out to try to find the perfect spot to shoot this iconic landmark.
 We quickly discovered that each of the locations had it's positives and negatives.
 Some were too far away and some were too close.
 Many had an uncomfortable angle for the couple or distracting buildings in the way.
 We finally settled on some favorite locations and will discuss them further below:

 - Fort Point - If it's one of San Francisco's typical foggy days and our couple really wants that iconic Golden Gate Bridge shot, we head to Fort Point.
 Even on the foggiest of days, it is usually possible to get a decent photo of the bridge from here.
 You can almost walk under the bridge it seems!
 Parking can be really rough and most of the best angles to the bridge are actually among the parked cars.
-You also have to watch out for rogue waves as one of our couples (shown below) found out!
+You also have to watch out for rogue waves as one of our couples (shown below right) found out!
 On any day, foggy or sunny, Fort Point provides a spectacular view of the Golden Gate!
 Access can be a little rough on busy days, but we always seem to make it work.

-- Bridge Toll Booth Lot - If you are a tourist and want to walk across the bridge there is a parking lot that is right next to old toll booth.
+- Bridge Toll Booth Lot - If you are a tourist and want to walk across the bridge there is a parking lot that is right next to the old toll booth.
 A short walk away and you are practically on the Bridge!
 Obviously difficult to shoot the entire structure of the bridge, this area does provide a nice viewing angle.
 Once again, tourists can be a problem, but we usually manage to find a nice angle with just the 2 of you and the bridge in the photo!
 This is not our favorite location, but it also works in case of heavy fog.
 You wont be able to see the entire Golden Gate Bridge in the photos, but there will definitely be enough of it for good measure.

 - Other Locations - This is not even close to a complete list of Golden Gate bridge photo spots, but may be some of the most accessible.
 Some of the locations not listed here can found at the end of hiking trails or a long walk up 100 stairs.
 We try to make our San Francisco tour as convenient and fun as possible, but we are up for anything.
 If you want to explore some of the more private spots, let us know and we will be right there with you!